How To Add, Protect, And Manage Downloadable Files In WordPress

 How To Distribute And Share Downloadable Content Effectively

-Suppose your business distributes products through different outlets.
-As part of your marketing strategy to increase product sales, you create an online catalog and encourage your distributors to promote it on their sites.
+Let’s suppose that you distribute your products through different outlets.
+As part of your marketing strategy to increase product sales, you create an online catalog and encourage your distributors to promote your online catalog.

-- Where will you store your catalog file?
+- Where will you store the catalog file?

-- Will your distributors have access to a copy of the file so users can download it from their sites?
+- Will your distributors have access to a copy of your catalog file so their customers can download it from their website, or will they have to send their visitors to your site to download the catalog?

 First, you will need to set up a cloud storage service like Amazon S3 to upload and store all your downloadable files.